 Members send information called metadata to us.
 Metadata includes fields like dates, titles, authors, affiliations, funders, and online location.
 Each metadata record includes a persistent identifier called a digital object identifier (DOI) that stays with the work even if it moves websites.
 Though the DOI doesn’t change, its associated metadata is kept up-to-date by the owner of the record.

 Richer metadata makes content useful and easier to find.
-Through Crossref, members are distributing their metadata downstream, making it available to numerous systems and organizations that together help credit and cite the work, report impact of funding, track outcomes and activity, and more.
+Through Crossref, members are distributing their metadata downstream, making it available to numerous systems and organisations that together help credit and cite the work, report impact of funding, track outcomes and activity, and more.

 Members maintain and update metadata long-term, telling us if content moves to a new website, and they include more information as time goes on.
 This means that there is a growing chance that content is found, cited, linked to, included in assessment, and used by other researchers.